hoytech/quadrable/README.md

   * Leaf: The leaf value (ie the result of a get query)
   * WitnessLeaf: The hash of the leaf value (allows to prover to create the nodeHash)
   * Witness: Unused

+Note that WitnessLeaf nodes must have their keyHash and valueHash included in a proof so the verifier can hash the nodeHash.
+It is not sufficient to pass in the nodeHash, because this would allow an attacker to take the nodeHash of a branch and present it as a WitnessLeaf.
+This "Leaf" could then be used to create counterfeit non-inclusion proofs for elements underneath the branch.
+For a similar reason, if future "WitnessBranch" node types are implemented, the nodeHashes of both children must be provided by the proof.

 The first thing the verifier should do is run some initial setup on each strand (although this can be done lazily on first access instead, if desired):